KrazyKirby99999/KrazyKirby99999.github.io/projects.markdown

 Krazykirby99999 has been experimenting with code since 2016.
 Below you may find information about some of his projects that are either complete or still being improved.

 * [Flashmath1][flashmath1-link], a flash/html5 game website.
 Used by over 8 million since its start in the February of 2018.
 * [MCC Modloader][mccmodloader-link], A modloader for the PC release of Halo MCC.
-Abandoned shortly after development due to superior alternatives becoming available.
+Abandoned shortly after development began due to superior alternatives becoming available.